Washington Navy Yard

 In April 1998, the Environmental Protection Agency (EPA) and the Agency for Toxic Substances and Diseases Registry (ATSDR) designated the Washington Navy Yard as a Superfund site.

-Within a year, ATSDR conducted several site investigations, which included evaluating groundwater data and on-site soil data.
+Within a year, ATSDR conducted several site investigations, including evaluating groundwater and on-site soil data.

 At least 17 locations throughout the shipyard contained contaminated soil and groundwater contamination.

 Even though large amounts of asbestos were found at the site, metals were the primary concern, as well as lead paint.
-ATSDR indicated that the primary source of surface soil contamination was lead paint, which was over 18,700 ppm of the EPA’s recommended 400 ppm level.
+ATSDR indicated that lead paint was the primary source of surface soil contamination, which was over 18,700 ppm of the EPA’s recommended 400 ppm level.

 The EPA and ATSDR took several steps to ensure public safety, including but not limited to the following: